minio/minio-js/API.md

 ---------------------------------------
 <a name="statObject">
 #### statObject(bucketName, objectName, callback)
-Stat information of the object.
+Get metadata of an object.

 __Arguments__
 * `bucketName` _string_: name of the bucket